WebOrigami/docs/src/content/framework/intro4.md

 team = map(teamByName, person.ori, '', '.html')
 ```

-The third parameter (`''`) indicates that you don't want to _remove_ anything from the graph keys; they don't have any extension.
+The third parameter (`''`) indicates that you don't want to _remove_ anything from the graph keys, because they don't have any extension.
 The fourth parameter (`'.html'`) indicates that you want to _add_ `.html` to the graph keys.
 The transformation now looks like:

 <div class="sideBySide">
   <figure>